smartbugs/smartbugs/README.md

 When we use a remote dataset for the first time, we are asked to confirm the creation of the local copy.

-## Work that uses SmartBugs
-- [SmartBugs was used to analyze 47,587 smart contracts](https://joaoff.com/publication/2020/icse) (work published at ICSE 2020).
-These contracts are available in a [separate repository](https://github.com/smartbugs/smartbugs-wild).
-The results are also in [their own repository](https://github.com/smartbugs/smartbugs-results).
-- [SmartBugs was used to evaluate a simple extension of Smartcheck](https://joaoff.com/publication/2020/ase) (work published at ASE 2020, _Tool Demo Track_)
-- ... you are more than welcome to add your own work here!

 ## Academic Usage
 If you use SmartBugs or any of its datasets, please cite: